sonrabakarim/barlkk/_posts/2013-03-09-movies-on-the-cheap-with-vudu-in-home-disc-to-digital.md

 ## The value proposition

-Individuals can start convert their existing DVD disc collections to 1080p HDX high-defintion digital format for a nominal fee, and stream the converted movies to their televisions and other devices using an internet connection.
+Individuals can start converting their existing DVD disc collections to 1080p HDX high-defintion digital format for a nominal fee, and stream the converted movies to their televisions and other devices using an internet connection.
 The current cost for conversion for DVDs is **$2 per movie or $5 for a 1080p upgrade**, and $2 for Blu-ray to HDX.

 Moving to digital streaming unlocks some long-awaited advantages for thrifty cinephiles, including: